Let's Dance (German TV series): Series overview

-Professionals with at least one win

 Specials

 Only standalone programs or formats are listed as specials, and not those that are part of another program.

 Christmas Specials

 Let's Dance – Let's Christmas

 The show celebrated a special called Let's Dance – Let's Christmas with 5 celebrities from the past seasons on December 20, 2013, and on December 21, 2013.
 It was hosted by Daniel Hartwich & Sylvie Meis and the judging panel consisted of Jorge González, Motsi Mabuse and Joachim Llambi.
 With the prize money of 10,000 euros, Magdalena Brzeska, as the winner of the show, supported blind children in Togo in her function as project sponsor of RTL – Wir helfen Kindern.